Stranger (Season 1)

 *I loved prosecutor Kang Won-cheol (played by Park Sung-geun).
 I was glad he wasn't corrupt.
 I also love Lee Kyu-hyung (Looney from Prison Playbook) as Yoon Se-won.
 Even though his actions cannot be condoned, he makes you feel his pain and I felt sorry for his tragic loss.

 *Overall this series is well made, has a great mood, appealing main leads, atmospheric photography and a good accompanying OST.
 Though it's not a stand-out drama by any means, and not the crime masterpiece I was hoping for, it's still significantly better than the average crime series.
-I will definitely watch Season 2, just to spend more time with Cho Seung-woo.
+I will definitely watch Season 2 — if only to spend more time with Cho Seung-woo.
 I love him so much!